-A digital core can be used for connecting transducers (whose output can provide signals in the analog or in the digital domain).
-The difference from their analog counterparts resides in the conversion component used in the final processing stage, e.g., the sampler and the analog-to-digital converter (ADC) block.
+A digital core can be used for connecting sensors (whose output can provide signals in the analog or in the digital domain).
+The difference from their analog counterparts resides in the conversion component used in the final processing stage, e.g., the sampler and the analog-to-digital converter block.
 The inclusion of multiplexers enables the acquisition of multiple channels with a single measurement instrument.
-This topic will be the focus of discussion in the next section.
-After the ADC conversion, the acquired measurements can be presented in a numerical display.
-These cores can also be built with internal memory for storing the ADC-converted samples for rendering in a more complete display system (e.g., a flat screen) or for remote transmission through a communication interface.
-This core also allows for changing and/or for programming the amplifier's gain, thus allowing adaptation to wide variations of physical quantities.
-The latest developments of microelectronics make available transducers with digital outputs (e.g., integrated monolithic temperature transducers [19], Hall effect magnetometers [20], and accelerometers [21], among others) it is possible to have full digital and reusable cores.
+This topic is the focus of discussion in the following subsection.
+Then and after the analog-to-digital conversion, the acquired measurements can be presented in a numerical display.
+These cores can also be built with internal memory for storing the ADC-converted samples for rendering in a more complete display system (e.g., a planar screen) or for remote transmitting through a communication interface.
+This core also allows for changing and/or for programming the amplifier's gain, thus allowing for adapting to wide variations in physical quantities.
+Finally and thanks to the latest developments in microelectronics, by making available sensors with digital outputs (for example, integrated monolithic temperature sensors [19], Hall-effect magnetometers [20], and accelerometers [21], among others), it is possible to have full digital and reusable cores.

-The judicious selection of transducers and cores can be decisive points for fabricating wireless instruments with low power, reduced sizes, and low prices.
-This is especially evident on measurement instruments composed by reusable cores (for controlling and displaying/communicating), monolithic transducers (for signal acquisition), and on-chip signal conditioning circuits [22] (for signal processing).
+The judicious selection of sensors and cores can be decisive points for fabricating wireless instruments with low power, reduced sizes, and low prices.
+This statement is especially evident for measurement instruments composed of reusable cores (for controlling and displaying/communicating), monolithic sensors (for signal acquisition), and on-chip signal-conditioning circuits [22] (for signal processing).

-85.2.2 Multiplexing Structures
+6.2.1 Multiplexing Structures

-A multiplexing operation is required in measurement instruments for simultaneously acquiring more than one signal at once.
-The signal multiplexing is not a simple matter to treat.
-The first issue concerns the availability of a variety of multiplexing structures and the decision to select the most suitable.
-This poses tradeoff problems related to implementation costs (e.g., a more complex multiplexing system costs more) and specifications (e.g., a more general purpose instrument will be more complex and cost more).
-In the second place, it is mandatory to have a clear knowledge of the input characteristics.
-The most important issues are the input impedance, the dynamic range, the bandwidth, the balancing type of signals (e.g., single-ended or differential), power-supply interference rejection (e.g., 50 Hz in the Europe and 60 Hz in the United States), interference between input channels due to the multiplexer, and noise.
+The multiplexing operation is required in measurement instruments for simultaneously acquiring more than one signal at once.
+Signal multiplexing is not as simple a matter to treat at first sight as it seems to be.
+The first issue is concerned with the availability of a variety of multiplexing structures and the decision to select the most suitable.
+This poses trade-off problems related to implementation costs (e.g., the more complex the multiplexing system, the higher will be the cost) and specifications (e.g., the more general purpose the device, the higher will be the complexity and the cost).
+Secondly, it is mandatory to have a clear knowledge of the input characteristics.
+The most important issues are the input impedance, the dynamic range, the bandwidth, the balancing type of signals (e.g., single ended or differential), power-supply interference rejection, and interference between input channels due to the multiplexer and noise.